-Debts Cancelled in Bankruptcy are Not Taxable Income
+Debts Canceled in Bankruptcy Are Not Taxable Income

-Do You Have to Pay Taxes on Cancelled Debts?
+Do You Have to Pay Taxes on Canceled Debts?

 Debts Canceled in Bankruptcy

-"Taxpayers who file for bankruptcy are generally not required to include cancelled debt in taxable income," explains Cindy Hockenberry, enrolled agent and tax information analyst with the National Association of Tax Professionals.
+"Taxpayers who file for bankruptcy are generally not required to include canceled debt in taxable income," explains Cindy Hockenberry, an enrolled agent and tax information analyst with the National Association of Tax Professionals.

 If You Have to Claim the Income